erew123/alltalk_tts/README.md

 Should you want the older version of the narrator engine+text filtering, I will leave this older copy [here](https://github.com/erew123/alltalk_tts/releases/tag/v1-old-narrator)

+DeepSpeed **v11.2** can be installed within the **default text-generation-webui Python 3.11 environment**.
+Instructions [here](https://github.com/erew123/alltalk_tts#deepspeed-112-for-windows--python-311).
+Please note, this is **not** an official Microsoft method (currently) so they will not support you with this style installation.
+Officially, only DeepSpeed v8.3 is installing on Python 3.9.x.

 #### The one thing I cant easily work around
 With a RP chat with your AI, **on your character card** `parameters menu` > `character tab` > `greeting` make sure that anything in there that is the **narrator is in asterisks** and anything **spoken is in double quotes**, then hit the `save` (disk) button.
 Greeting paragraphs/sentences are handled differently from how the AI sends text and so its difficut to account for them both.